ezgigm/sentiment_analysis_and_product_recommendation/README.md

-# Sentiment Analysis and Product Recommendation from Reviews
+# Sentiment Analysis and Product Recommendation from Review
 From Kindle Store Reviews on Amazon, sentiment analysis and book recommendation

 **Problem:**